KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 Kdenlive can be installed on non-KDE Desktops without any issues.

-**Packages:** Minimum Ubuntu 22.04 for PPA.
-AppImage, Snap or Flatpak have no such minimal requirements.
+**Packages:** AppImage or Flatpak are the official packages Kdenlive maintains.